kivikakk/comrak/README.md

 * [Raph Levien](https://github.com/raphlinus)'s [`pulldown-cmark`](https://github.com/google/pulldown-cmark).
 It's very fast, uses a novel parsing algorithm, and doesn't construct an AST (but you can use it to make one if you want).
 Recent `cargo doc` uses this, as do many other projects in the ecosystem.
 It's not quite at 100% spec compatibility yet.
 * [Ben Navetta](https://github.com/bnavetta)'s [`rcmark`](https://github.com/bnavetta/rcmark) is a set of bindings to `libcmark`.
 It hasn't been updated in a while, though there's an [open pull request](https://github.com/bnavetta/rcmark/pull/2).
 * Know of another library?
-Please add it!
+Please open a PR to add it!

 As far as I know, Comrak is the only library to implement all of the [GitHub Flavored Markdown extensions](https://github.github.com/gfm) to the spec, but this tends to only be important if you want to reproduce GitHub's Markdown rendering exactly, e.g. in a GitHub client app.

-## Contributors
+## Contributing

+Contributions are highly encouraged; where possible I practice [Optimistic Merging](http://hintjens.com/blog:106) as described by Peter Hintjens.
+Please keep the [code of conduct](CODE_OF_CONDUCT.md) in mind when interacting with this project.

-Thank you for PRs and issues opened!
+Thank you to comrak's many contributors for PRs and issues opened!

 * [ConnyOnny](https://github.com/ConnyOnny)
 * [killercup](https://github.com/killercup)